 IRIS - World Health Organization (WHO) Institutional Repository for Information Sharing.

-OAIster - is a union catalog of millions of records representing open access resources.
+OAIster - is a union catalogue of millions of records representing open access resources.
 OAIster includes more than 50 million records from more than 2000 contributors.

 OAPEN - online library and publication platform contains freely accessible academic books, mainly in the area of Humanities and Social Sciences.